camertron/i18n-js-assets/README.md

 Voilà!
 The translations should now be available in your Javascript code just as if you'd used i18n-js and its rake tasks.

+## License

+Licensed under the MIT license.
+See LICENSE for details.

 ## Authors

 * Cameron C. Dutro: http://github.com/camertron